dojoengine/book/docs/pages/toolchain/katana/genesis.md

     - `nonce` (optional)
       _The nonce of the account._
     - `class` (optional)
       _The class to be used for the account contract.
-This can be a classHash(0x- prefixed hex vale) or a name._
+This can be a class hash or a name.._
     - `storage` (optional)
       _Key-value pairs for the account's storage._
 - `contracts` _Genesis contract deployments._
   - <CONTRACT_ADDRESS> _The address of the contract._
     - `class`
       _The class of the contract.
-This can be a classHash(0x- prefixed hex vale) or a name._
+This can be a class hash or a name._
     - `balance` (optional)
       _The balance allocated to the contract._
     - `storage` (optional)